Brutally Honest Rocket German Review (2023 Edition)

 These are survival and core phrases/expressions needed to get by in Germany.

-An in-built flashcard app where you can add vocab and expressions from anywhere in the course to be studied later on.
+NOTE: There was a fourth section with an in-built flashcard app where you could add vocab and expressions from anywhere in the course to be studied later on.
+There is currently a better version of this under development and due for release soon.

 The interface is simple and clutter-free; you have dialogues and expressions, download links for audio and lesson notes, and all lessons are followed up with exercises to test you (writing, pronunciation and listening comprehension).